-(4) The REIT has changed its methodology to calculate AFFO in the current period.
-In February 2017, the Real Property Association of Canada issued its White Paper on FFO and AFFO for IFRS.
+(4) In February 2017, the Real Property Association of Canada issued its White Paper on FFO and AFFO for IFRS.
 Accordingly, the REIT has adopted the definition of AFFO provided by REALPAC, beginning for periods beginning on or after January 1, 2017.
 The REIT has restated prior periods on a retrospective basis in order to maintain comparability.